Hatiora salicornoides: Distribution and habitat

 Within the Atlantic forests, and indeed much of Brazil's forested regions, the limbs of trees are often the most common places to find epiphytic cacti.
 Hatiora may be found growing in very high branches or closer to the forest floor, or in peculiar and unexpected locations on any given tree.
 Hatiora grow and become established wherever they have sprouted (from dispersed seed) or taken root, vegetatively, via a broken segment or cutting separating and landing on a new tree branch.
 Vegetative (asexual) reproduction is typically the fastest means by which epiphytic cacti species can spread and establish new habitats.
 The plants utilize trees, boulders, logs or other natural objects as permanent, fixed structures.
 Trees in Brazilian forests often become "communities" or symbiotic "networks" featuring a myriad of arboreal cacti growing with other epiphytic plant families and genera, such as Araceae, Bromeliaceae, ferns, mosses, Orchidaceae, Peperomia, Tradescantia, and more.
 Every available space is used to its maximum potential in these productive rainforests, with the plant-laden trees giving an almost "dripping" appearance.
 With most of the aforementioned plant types, as well as Hatiora, root nodes or internodes—part of the plant where each leaf connects with the next—will send out sticky-tipped aerial roots to anchor the plant in place, adhering to the textured tree bark.
 Once stability is achieved, the plants gradually grow and transform, moving slowly closer to the sunlight.

 In addition to thriving in moist forest, these diminutive cacti are also found growing on trees in the more open savanna habitats, rocky outcrops, humid canyons, as well as montane regions, at elevations of 200–1750 m.
 It is seldom, if ever, found rooted into the ground, and nearly always found growing arboreally or as a lithophyte.

 Cultivation

-Hatiora salicornioides is grown as an ornamental plant.
+Hatiora salicornoides is grown as an ornamental plant.
 It requires some humidity, and is not frost-tolerant.
 Light shade and a minimum average temperature of 12 C are recommended.
 Given these conditions, it has been successfully cultivated outside in Phoenix, Arizona.
 In climates with lower winter temperatures, it is cultivated in greenhouses or as a house plant.
 It is propagated by stem cuttings.

-In the UK Hatiora salicornioides has gained the Royal Horticultural Society's Award of Garden Merit.
+In the UK Hatiora salicornoides has gained the Royal Horticultural Society's Award of Garden Merit.